Holiday Shopping at Sarasota's Craft and Vintage Markets

 A true explosion of art, clothing, craft concoctions, and quirky vintage treasures is the only way to describe Sarasota's annual bazaar of the funky, fashionable, and bizarre: lovingly known to locals as the Atomic Holiday Bazaar.
 Launched in December, 2006, the Atomic Holiday Bazaar is a weekend-long art, craft and vintage festival that occurs annually— just in time for the season of giving.

 The eleventh annual Atomic Holiday Bazaar will take place at the Sarasota Municipal Auditorium on Saturday, Dec.
 10 and Sunday, Dec.
 11 from 12 p.m. to 5 p.m.
-Admission to the main room is $5 for adults; children 12 and under get in free.
 The first 'adult-ish' guests to arrive will receive Atomic tote bags screen printed by Sarasota's own Clothesline Creative and filled with coupons, samples, and other 'Atomic swag.'

 Atomic Holiday Bazaar founder and producer, Adrien Lucas, says that this year's festival will feature 220 vendors, as well as food trucks and two DJs.
 Although some vendors travel from out of state, Lucas says the vast majority of artists, crafters and independent businesses participating in this year's Atomic Holiday Bazaar are Floridians.
-In recent years, the show has drawn upwards of 2,500 guests over a two-day period.
+In recent years, the show has drawn upwards of 2,500 guests over two days.

 Lucas says that this year, Atomic and its participating vendors plan to give back to the Sarasota Animal Advocates through a raffle at the Bazaar.